Registration: Pre-Summit and Summit

 Coffee Talk: A Peek into the IFSB Capacity Development

-In 2023, the IFSB was entrusted with a Technical Assistance (TA) mandate and reorganised to establish a dedicated Capacity Development Department (formerly known as Standard Implementation Department), marking a strategic shift to accelerate the adoption of IFSB standards across jurisdictions.
+In 2023, the IFSB was entrusted with a Technical Assistance (TA) mandate and reorganised to establish a dedicated capacity development department, marking a strategic shift to accelerate the adoption of IFSB standards across jurisdictions.
 This session offers a behind-the-scenes perspective on how the IFSB Secretariat is operationalising this mandate: from strategic planning and stakeholder engagement to tailored support for IFSB member institutions.

 Format: Panel Discussion